esp8266/Arduino/doc/faq/a05-board-generator.rst

 ::

-   ./tools/boards.txt.py --include favorites.txt --output-file generate --boards
+   ./tools/boards.txt.py --include favorites.txt generate --boards

 The commands below will generate a boards.txt file that omits the boards named